 Danish senior pension

-Do you have the right to Danish senior pension?
+Are you entitled to a Danish senior pension?

 You are not entitled to a senior pension if your working capacity is only temporarily reduced.